MrKkyle/MrKkyle/README.md

 ### Hi there
-- 👋 Hi there, my name is Kyle Faure, a Front-End Web developer.
+- 👋 Hi there, my name is Kyle Faure.
+I am a Front-End Web developer.
 - 🔭 I mostly make use of React.js, currently present in ~65% of my projects.
 - 📫 Always striving to improve my coding practices, and I aim to deliver hassle-free products.
 - ⚡ I enjoy watching animations, as well as completing jigsaw puzzles.